pkutaj/pkutaj.github.io/_posts/2021-08-25-Create-a-list-out-of-file-contents-with-item-per-line-in-Python.md

 1. `<file>.readlines()` reads lines from a file and passes them into a list
 2. `<str>.string()` strips the string from special character such as `\n`

+* the value is a transformation of the client name into URL
+* I do not need to write anything back into a file, that is a slightly different story

 ### 2. sources
 * https://stackoverflow.com/a/3277516/11082684